defano/wyldcard/README.md

 ### Operators

 An _operator_ is an expression that takes one or two values (called _operands_) and performs some _operation_ on them that yields a new value.

+As in mathematics, higher precedence operators are evaluated before lower precedence operators irrespective of their lexical order in the expression.
+For example, `2 + 3 * 4` yields `14`, not `20`, because the `*` operator has higher precedence than the `+` operator.

-HyperTalk provides a suite of mathematical, logical, and string operators.
+HyperTalk provides this suite of mathematical, logical, and string operators:

 |Precedence  | Operator        | Description
 |------------| ----------------|-------------